 Agnes keeps escaping to the Ma and Tanty’s house because of the beatings.
 Tanty tries to convince Agnes to leave Lewis for good.
 In the end, Agnes follows her advice.

 Lewis can’t find his wife anywhere, so he reports her as missing to the police.
 Agnes charges him with assault.
 Lewis writes a letter to her, but Agnes never replies.
 In the end, nothing comes out of the lawsuit.
 Lewis learns from Moses how to live like a bachelor again.

 Tanty doesn’t work; she takes care of the house instead.
 Tolroy frequently reproaches Tanty for coming over to Britain.

-Tolroy’s family live near the Harrow Road, which is a working class area.
+Tolroy’s family lives near the Harrow Road, which is a working-class area.
 This label usually means that it is full of immigrants.
 The houses are old and without hot water.
 London is divided into little impenetrable worlds for the rich and the poor.
 The Harrow Road is a tightly-knit community.

 Tanty’s never ventured beyond her district, but she plans secretly to use public transport when the right opportunity arises.

 Ma works as a kitchen porter.
 One day, Ma accidentally takes the key to the cupboard with food provisions with her.
 Tanty decides that this is a good excuse to venture out of the Harrow Road area.
 Tanty leaves the house and asks a policeman how to get to where Ma works.
 Tanty gets to Ma’s workplace by tube and comes back by bus.

 When summer arrives in London, Galahad for the first time is cold in Britain.
 Galahad thinks that London is the centre of the world and uses the names of its landmarks with gusto.